Are The Adirondacks Open Right Now? And Other COVID-19-Related FAQs

 Are Adirondack communities welcoming out-of-state guests?

 When the time is right for you to travel, the Adirondacks are ready to welcome you back.
 Please be aware of the travel advisory (detailed above) that is currently in place and be prepared to quarantine for 14 days upon arrival in New York State if you're traveling from one of the restricted states.
 It's also extremely important that travelers thoroughly research their options for lodging, dining, and activities before arriving.

 Although certain industries have been cleared to open, it doesn't mean that all businesses within that industry are currently open.
 If there are specific places you're hoping to visit, you'll want to call them directly to learn more about their status.

-Those who do decide to come to the Adirondacks are asked to keep visits short, maintain social distance from others, follow the hiker responsibility code, and be polite and respectful.
-Prospective visitors should also note that public restrooms are not generally available, as they may have been on previous visits, so be prepared for that reality.
+Those who do decide to come to the Adirondacks are asked to maintain social distance from others, follow the hiker responsibility code, wear masks and be polite and respectful of others.
+Prospective visitors should also note that public restroom availability is more limited than it may have been during previous visits, so be prepared for that reality.